SELCHP Modern Slavery and Human Trafficking Statement

 Supplier Assessment

-Prior to onboarding, new goods and service providers (including subcontracted works providers) are required to answer a series of questions in order to evaluate their compliance standards across health and
+Prior to onboarding, all new goods and service providers (including subcontracted works providers) are required to answer a series of questions in order to evaluate their compliance standards across health and safety, environmental impact, human rights (including modern slavery), and business ethics.
+Where standards

-safety, environmental impact, human rights (including modern slavery), and business ethics.
-Where standards are deemed to be insufficient, supplier applications are subject to further review, in consultation with the appropriate Veolia subject matter experts.
-Suppliers are also required to sign Veolia’s Supplier Charter in order to demonstrate their commitment to operating according to Veolia’s vision and values.
+are deemed to be insufficient, supplier applications are subject to further review, in consultation with the appropriate Veolia subject matter experts.
+Suppliers are also required to sign Veolia’s Supplier Charter in order to demonstrate their commitment to operating according to Veolia’s purpose and values.
 Any suppliers who do not meet the requirements of the UK Modern Slavery Act or the Veolia Supplier Charter will not be allowed to trade with Veolia until they satisfy, or actively work with Veolia, to satisfy, these requirements.

 Terms & Conditions